I love this wood cake stand so much. It was such an easy DIY and I think you might want to make one for sure!

 It looks as if the Magnolia cake stand is a simplified version of the one I made.
 Why does that not surprise me?
 I am sharing this so you know that there are a few different ways to make these.

-DIY How to Make a Wood Cake Stand
+DIY How to Make a Wooden Cake Stand

 If you look at the photo below, you can see how the cake stand is put together.